data-psl/data-psl.github.io/intensive-week-dhai-2022.md

 As part of the special "transverse program" of PSL, the [DHAI group](https://dhai-seminar.github.io/) organizes with the help of PSL a special 1 week course on the topic of "Digital Humanities Meet Artificial Intelligence".
 This course is open in priority to Master 2 students of PSL.
 It is also open to other students (Master and PhD) and researchers, subject to availability.

-This intensive training will cover theoretical, numerical and applicative topics at the intersection between these two fields.
-The structure of the course will be quite innovative, since it will interplay theoretical course, practical sessions with computer labs and projects in small groups.
+This intensive training will cover theoretical and numerical topics, and applications at the intersection between these two fields.
+The structure of the course will be quite innovative, since it will interplay theoretical topics and practical sessions with computer labs and group projects.

 _Important:_ Master students should check with their master's administration if this course can be used to validate one of their master course.